Bible study about the wrath of Saul and the persecuted church in Acts 8.

 Jesus asked us to be bold in our belief and use opportunities to tell others about what He did for us.
 But, many times we let fear stand in our way.

 Are we afraid of death?
-No. We’re afraid of feeling uncomfortable or maybe we’re afraid of being embarrassed when we talk about our Lord.
+No. We fear feeling uncomfortable.
+Or, we’re afraid of being embarrassed when talking about our Lord.
+Isn’t that a bit silly?

 What Did Jesus Do?

+We can overcome many of our fears if we think about what Jesus did for us.
 He didn’t just feel uncomfortable.
-He willingly suffered beatings, humiliation and ultimately went to His death on the cross so that we could live life eternally with Him.
+He willingly suffered beatings, humiliation and ultimately death on the cross so that we could live eternally with Him.
+What are we willing to do?

 Love in Christ